 Financially Risky Materials

-Materials like wood burn easily and thus may not covered.
+Materials like wood burn easily and thus may not be covered.
 Expensive metal roofs can be damaged by hail.
 Slate roofs are incredibly heavy and costly to install, meaning they are likely not to be covered.

 Excluded Perils